The most musical of Russia's cinematic events, the Beat Film Festival will take place in Moscow for the ninth time from May 31 to June 10.

 A special VR (virtual reality) program will include three focus areas: VR Visual Arts, VR Music and VR Interactive.
 Organizers have announced a special screening of “Isle of Dogs: Behind the Scenes” where Scarlett Johansson and Bill Murray will speak about their characters in the film.
 Another must-see is “Inside Trump's Head,” which displays the president's internal “fire and the fury” like a livestream.
 The time and place of these events is to be announced.

 Films will be shown in their original languages with Russian subtitles; the Russian films will be without subtitles.
-The full program of the Beat Film Festival can be found on the official website
+The full program of the Beat Film Festival can be found on the official website.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.